 How do you believe the efforts to support more customer service and support agents or representatives working from home are going?
-(Percent of respondents, organizations with <100 employees)
+(Percentage of respondents, organisations with <100 employees)

 Why does this matter?
-Not only are remote work scenarios pervasive, they may remain in place for quite a while: of the respondents that said their organization had enacted more flexible remote work policies, 70% reported their organizations were considering making these policy changes permanent.
+Not only are remote work scenarios pervasive, they may remain in place for quite a while: of the respondents that said their organisation had enacted more flexible remote-work policies, 70% reported that their organisations were considering making these policy changes permanent.

-Moreover, the data indicates that customers still demand responsiveness in a post-pandemic world: 65% of respondents said customer-centric agility has increased in importance as a result of COVID-19, outnumbering respondents that said COVID-19 has diminished the importance of agility by 22 to 1 (see Figure 20).
+Moreover, the data indicates that customers still demand responsiveness in a post-pandemic world: 65% of respondents said that customer-centric agility has increased in importance as a result of COVID-19, outnumbering respondents who said that COVID-19 has diminished the importance of agility by 22 to 1 (see Figure 20).
 Regardless, remote service teams must still be able to deliver fast and effective customer support.

 Figure 20.
-COVID-19's Impact on the Importance of Customer-centric Agility
+The impact of COVID-19 on the importance of customer-centric agility

-As your organization navigates COVID-19, how has the importance of agility (i.e., the ability to adapt and quickly make changes in response to customer needs) changed at your organization?
-(Percent of respondents, organizations with <100 employees N=500)
+As your organisation navigates COVID-19, how has the importance of agility (i.e. the ability to adapt and make changes quickly in response to customer needs) changed in your organisation?
+(Percentage of respondents, organisations with <100 employees, N=500)